jspecify/jspecify/docs/docs/spec.md

 -   `UNSPECIFIED`
 -   `MINUS_NULL`

+TODO: This is the first appearance of "operator" and there is no formal definition of what they are used for and what they mean.

+The "values" is maybe also misleading - these are type operators, not runtime values.

+This would also be a good place to introduce the postfix notation and contrast it to the prefix notation used by annotations.

 > The informal meaning of the operators is:
 >
 > -   `UNION_NULL`: This is the operator produced by putting `@Nullable` on a